Suicide Prevention Toolkit for Primary Care Practices:

 Office Protocol Development Guide for Suicidal Patients (PDF):

 The Office Protocol is a template document to be completed with the staff in each primary care office to define roles, responsibilities, and procedures that will be followed when a patient is identified as being at elevated risk for suicide.
 Once completed, this protocol becomes an important patient management tool.
-This document is part of the Suicide Prevention Toolkit for Rural Primary Care Practices.
+This document is part of the Suicide Prevention Toolkit for Primary Care Practices.

 Crisis Support Plan (PDF):

 The Crisis Support Plan is used by the patient and the clinician to enlist social support from a trusted friend or relative should a suicide crisis recur.
 It explains roles that supportive individuals can take to help protect the person at risk for suicide and serves as an informal contract that the designated support person will fulfill these roles.
 Active support of a friend or loved one is among the strongest factors that protect against suicide.
-This document is part of the Suicide Prevention Toolkit for Rural Primary Care Practices.
+This document is part of the Suicide Prevention Toolkit for Primary Care Practices.

 Zero Suicide in Health and Behavioral Health Care